 Additionally, some therapsids seem to have had parental care of the young, keeping them in burrows.

-Reptiles tended to be relatively rare in the Carboniferous and Permian Periods.
-Reptilia is characterized by a number of particular skeletal features (which we aren't going to deal with here, as they are fairly technical).
-Modern reptiles (and by inference, their concestor and all of its descendants) share a number of soft-tissue features:
+Sauropsids tended to be relatively rare in the Carboniferous and Permian Periods.
+Sauropsida is characterized by a number of particular skeletal features (which we aren't going to deal with here, as they are fairly technical).
+Modern sauropsids (and by inference, their concestor and all of its descendants) share a number of soft-tissue features:

-There is a major clade of basal reptiles which flourished alongside the synapsids during the Permian, but became rarer in the Triassic.
-The most primitive of these groups (the aquatic Mesosauridae) is known (since 2012!) to have an infratemporal fesestra, but most others have the no-fenestra (anapsid) condition.
-Because of this, they are traditionally called "Anapsida", but now called "Parareptilia" (or sometimes "Proganosauria").
+Parareptilia is a major clade of basal sauropsids which flourished alongside the synapsids during the Permian, but became rarer in the Triassic.
+The most primitive of these groups (the aquatic Mesosauridae) was thought (from 2012 to 2014!) to have an infratemporal fesestra, but this appears to be a mistake.
+Most other basal parareptiles have the no-fenestra (anapsid) condition, although a few derived ones have a fenestra (lacking the lower bar): traditionally this is thought of as independently derived from synapsids and diapsids, but at least one recent analysis found parareptiles INSIDE Diapsida!
+Because most parareptiles had the anapsid condition, they were traditionally called "Anapsida", but now called "Parareptilia" (or by some "Proganosauria").
 Parareptiles underwent a radiation in the Permian, producing:

-Other primitive Carboniferous and Permian reptiles show the anapsid condition, but were eureptiles (the clade containing diapsids [see below] and their closest relatives).
+Other primitive Carboniferous and Permian sauropsids show the anapsid condition, but were eureptiles (the clade containing diapsids [see below] and their closest relatives).

 During the late Paleozoic diapsids were only a very minor part of the ecosystem.